 A GCSE in PE can lead to a diverse number of careers.
-You can continue studying PE at A Level, and at University, through a number of different sports courses including; Sports Science, Sports Massage, Sports Coaching, and Sports Psychology to name but a few.
-The health and fitness industry is a booming market, and a GCSE in PE can be the first step you take in preparing for a future career in this area.
+You can continue studying PE at A Level, and at university, through several different sports courses including; Sports Science, Sports Massage, Sports Coaching, and Sports Psychology to name but a few.
+The health and fitness industry are a booming market, and a GCSE in PE can be the first step you take in preparing for a future career in this area.